Elisabeth Kübler-Ross’ Five Stages of the Singularity

 Well, we did have the Unabomber, even though Richard Clarke’s Breakpoint-type of violent resistance has not materialized yet and we are not yet divided into Luddites and Medievalists, or Terrans and Cosmists.
 This could easily change however, as artificial intelligence, genetics, robotics and nanotechnology become more and more advanced.

-So within Schopenhauer’s framework we are, at best, within or around the first stage.
+So, within Schopenhauer’s framework, we are, at best, within or around the first stage.

-But, is it really so pure and simple?
+But is it really so pure and simple?

 In her 1969 book On Death and Dying she argues that there are five stages of grief: denial, anger, bargaining, depression and acceptance.

-Let’s see if those can present us with a better adapted framework of reference:
+Let’s see if those can present us with a better-adapted framework of reference:

 Denial: “The singularity is not a big deal” or “Anyway, the singularity is not going to happen.”

-Denial is usually temporary, especially in the face of a growing body of evidence, and is eventually replaced with heightened awareness of the risks and the stakes (of the singularity).
+Denial is usually temporary, especially in the face of a growing body of evidence, and is eventually replaced with a heightened awareness of the risks and the stakes (of the singularity).

 Anger: “Why is the singularity happening?
 How can it happen to me (or to us)?
 Who is to blame?”